Business Migrant - Innovator Visa

 - a current passport or other valid travel identification

-- bank statements showing you’ve had at least £945 in savings in your bank account for 90 consecutive days before you apply
+- bank statements showing you’ve had at least £945 in savings in your bank account for 90 consecutive days before you apply (this is the evidence which shows that you can support yourself, and must be separate to the money from your investment fund)

 - proof that you meet the English language requirement